takeokalabnerf/Spinal-conditioning_Lavaud-et-al/README.md

+# WaveMAP Paper Figure Replication

+*WARNING*: If you are reviewing this paper as a manuscript __DO NOT__ star or fork the repo containing this file as it is deanonymizing.
+You are welcome to clone the repo as written in the .ipynb as this is anonymized.

 <h1> Two distinct inhibitory neuronal classes govern acquisition and recall of spinal sensorimotor learning </h1>
 <h2> Code repository for kinematic analysis </h2>
 <h3> Step 1: Data </h3>